 Such a massive increase in users encouraged MOOC providers to up their game.
 Platforms like Coursera introduced more free classes, while Skillshare rolled out COVID discounts to expand its user base.
 Incentives like these encouraged more learners to sign up, continuing the cycle of growth.

 But this has created a new problem: we’re spoilt for choice.
 There are dozens of established learning platforms to choose from, with varying prices, certifications, and types of courses offered.
-So, how do you know which one is right for you?
+So, how do you know which is the best online learning platform?

 Whether you’re a frequent MOOC user looking to try something new or someone who has never heard of MOOC before, this guide should help you pick between two key players in the online learning world.
 In this article, we will offer you a detailed breakdown of Skillshare and Udemy, to help you find the best fit for your upskilling needs.